home-assistant/developers.home-assistant/docs/api/supervisor/endpoints.md

 :::note

-To login to the default container registry (Docker Hub), use `hub.docker.com` as the registry.
+To login to the default container registry (DockerHub), use `hub.docker.com` as the registry.

 :::